Classic Series (NES): Branding

 The way each title was shown to be part of the label varied between European and North American releases.

 The former mostly reused the respective game's original packaging (including box art and manuals) with only the small addition of a golden emblem showing Mario in a top hat with "Nintendo Entertainment System" written in a circle around him.
-Below is a ribbon, the color of which varies, displaying the "Classic Serie" name.
+Below is a ribbon, the color of which varies, displaying the "Classic Series" name.
 Sometimes, the original box art in its 3:2 aspect ratio is drawn onto a solid color in a 3:5 ratio in order to unify the size of game cases.

 In North America, cartridge labels and box art were redesigned to feature a red header reading "Nintendo Entertainment System - Classic Series" as well as an emblem resembling a tilted square consisting of dashed lines and the words "The Original".
 The packaging of Metroid specifically was redesigned to mimic that of the Game Boy game Metroid II: Return of Samus in an attempt to cross-promote the games and strengthen the Metroid brand image.